PREAMBLE AND SUMMARY

 The CNPP summarizes organizational and industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in Italy.

-Italy started having a nuclear programme in the early 1960s with the construction of four nuclear power plants (NPPs) and some fuel cycle research facilities.
-One additional NPP was under construction in the 1980s and others were planned.
-However, following the referendum of 1987, which took place in the aftermath of the Chernobyl accident, the decision was taken to stop the nuclear programme and to definitively shut down the operating installations.
-A referendum was also called in 2011, following the Fukushima accident.
-On the basis of the result of this last referendum, the government took the decision to stop the new programme, launched in 2009, that aimed to reopen the nuclear option.
+Italy launched its nuclear power programme in the early 1960s with the construction of four nuclear power plants (NPPs) and some fuel cycle research facilities.
+One additional NPP was under construction in the 1980s, while others were planned.
+However, following the referendum of 1987, in the aftermath of the accident at the Chornobyl nuclear power plant, the decision was taken to stop the nuclear programme and to definitively shut down units in operation.
+In 2009, the nuclear energy option was explored again; however, a referendum was called in 2011 following the events of the Fukushima accident, where the Government took the decision based on the results to stop the new programme entirely.

-As Italy has no nuclear power reactors in operation and is not planning nuclear programmes, its main activities in the nuclear field are related to waste management and decommissioning of existing installations, together with the operation of a few research reactors and the use of radiation sources in medical, industrial and research fields.
+As Italy has no nuclear power reactors in operation and is not planning a nuclear power programme, its main activities in the nuclear field relate to waste management and decommissioning of existing installations, coupled with the operation of a few research reactors and the use of radiation sources in medical, industrial and research fields.